 Under the CMS Comprehensive End-Stage Renal Disease (ESRD) Care Model, the Company and participating physicians formed entities known as ESRD Seamless Care Organizations (ESCOs) as part of a payment and care delivery model that seeks to deliver better health outcomes for Medicare ESRD patients while lowering CMS's costs.
 The Company entered into participation/service agreements with these ESCOs, which are accounted for as equity method investees.
-Currently, these ESCOs are in their final phase and do not have a material impact on the financial results of the Company.
+These ESCOs are expected to be dissolved during the second half of 2023.